 If you have Simulink® Control Design™, you can set several options for linearization.
 These options include the linearization methods and the sample time of the linear systems.

-To set linearization options, click Options in the Design Optimization tool.
+To set linearization options, click Options in the Response Optimization tool.
 A window opens.
 Select the Linearization Options tab.

 Simulink Control Design lets you choose whether to linearize models using exact representation or Pade approximation of continuous time delays.
 How you treat time delays during linearization depends on your nonlinear model.

 Simulink blocks that model time delays are: